Society-In-Shadow/ExpressedRealms/documentation/docker-podman.md

 Like above, it will:
 - Sync API permissions to the client folder
-  - Reset docker configuration to ensure that IDE version of the API can run successfully 1`2QQQ
+- Stop the existing API container if it exists
+- Load the site in debug mode, with correct config settings